 Where do we start?
 Regardless of location, we must seek out equipment that meets imaging requirements of the ACR, FDA, and DICOM standards, and that also significantly reduces strain on your eyes, neck, shoulders, and back.
-Consider the following as you examine diagnostic LED-backlit monitors, ergonomic configurations, workstations, or other equipment in the home office setting.
+Consider the following as you examine diagnostic imaging systems, ergonomic configurations, workstations, or other remote radiology equipment in the home office setting.

 Radiology professionals risk missing key information, and also risk providing an incorrect diagnosis, if they are evaluating images and scans without the correct DICOM calibrated display.
 This is something that has been studied in depth for diagnostic imaging within the enterprise, and remains especially important for a remote office location.
 According to a white paper on Teleradiology published by the American College of Radiology (ACR), radiologists must use one high set of standards “for both Teleradiology providers and on-site radiologists”, as doing anything less could lead to compromised patient care.
 These standards cover display luminance, pixel pitch, and display size, and also ensure DICOM calibration.